 If you are receiving Council Tax Support, live in a home in bands E-H, or are responsible for paying energy bills despite not being the Council Tax payer, you may still qualify for a £150 rebate.

 Contact the City Council on 03004 560560 immediately to seek help and advice.
 Even if you're not entitled to any discounts, it might be possible for a special arrangement to be made.
 Remember - the sooner you discuss your problem, the more easily it can be resolved.

 Cost of living payments

-The Government is due to make cost of living payments to people who receive Universal Credit or certain other benefits; to pensioners; and to people who receive certain disability beneifts.
+The Department for Work and Pensions is making cost of living payments to people who receive Universal Credit or certain other benefits; to pensioners; and to people who receive certain disability benefits.

 Help for Households campaign

-The Government is making a range of support available to assist with energy bills; benefits; childcare, household and transport cots; finding work and more.
+The Government is making a range of support available to assist with energy bills; benefits; childcare, household and transport cots; internet and phone costs; finding work and more.

 Discounts are also available with a range of retailers and services, including Asda, Morrisons, Sainsbury’s, Iceland, Marks & Spencer, Amazon and more.

 The Money Navigator tool from Money Helper UK provides free access money and debt guidance, based on individual circumstances.